-[Insert screenshot and brief explanation here.]
+I then used the above command to see how many customers are from the City of Woonsocket.

 In the RMA database, update a customer’s records.

 Write an SQL statement to select the current fields of status and step for the record in the RMA table with an orderid value of “5175.”